 To start with, you can work on your cardiovascular fitness through running or cycling, which will improve your fitness in tennis games.
 The fitter that you are, the better your game will become so this is one easy way to get better at tennis even without a tennis court.
 Your speed and endurance for running around the court is one of the biggest areas of your game.

 Short sprints are also good to practice; you can set up some markers that will incorporate sprints the width and depth of the court and different directions too, completing them in a circular routine.

 Another big element of tennis is having good strength, to enable you to deliver fast serves and to return balls to the back of the court with pace.
 You can work on your arm strength through weight training at the gym, or buy your own set of weights to work with at home.

-Of course, you also need to be able to improve your racquet ability and you can do this by improvising with your training environment, for example:
+Of course, you also need to be able to improve your racquet ability and (as well as investing in the best racquets) you can do this by improvising with your training environment, for example:

 If you have access to use a large wall, you can use it to hit the ball against to improve your racquet skills.
 You can move closer to the wall to improve your short game and further back to practice your back of court shots.

 A large flat area of concrete or grass is perfect for practicing your serving.
 You will need to measure out the relevant areas and if you have something to mark out the court like tape then you can practice your serves.
 Ideally you will want to be serving into an area that has a wall or something behind it so that you can easily collect your balls in and go again.

 You might remember swingball as a fun garden activity as a child but it is also a great way to practice your forehand and backhand shots in a small area.
 If you are not familiar with the set up, it is basically a ball attached to a post that allows you to hit the ball to make it spin around the post.
 You can practice hitting it from one side to the other but you will want a high-quality one to get more out of it.